Federal Buildings Fund

 Financial Results by Major Fund – Federal Buildings Fund

-The FBF is the primary fund established for financial administration of PBS activities.
+The FBF is the primary fund established for financial administration of the Public Buildings Service (PBS) activities.
 PBS provides workplaces for Federal agencies and their employees.
 FBF resources are primarily generated by rent paid to GSA by other Federal agencies.
 Operating results are displayed on the Consolidating Statements of Net Cost, segregated into the two primary components of Building Operations – Government Owned, and Building Operations – Leased.

-In FY 2019, FBF gross revenue was over $11.9 billion, with over half of the revenue generated from five Federal customer agencies as shown in the table below:
+In FY 2020, FBF gross revenue was over $12.2 billion, with over 58 percent of the revenue generated from the top five Federal customer agencies as shown in the table below:

 Table 1.
 FBF Top 5 Federal Customers (Dollars in Millions)

 |U.S. Department of Homeland Security

 |U.S. Social Security Administration

 |U.S. Department of the Treasury

 FBF Net Revenue from Operations represents the amounts remaining after the costs of operating GSA owned and leased buildings are subtracted from revenue.
 Net Revenue from Operations is used to invest in major repairs and alterations for Federal buildings and to provide funding for the cost of constructing new Federal buildings.

 The primary source of revenue into the FBF is rent from our customer agencies and the primary sources of expense are the cost of leasing building space and the cost of operating the GSA portfolio of GSA owned and leased buildings.
 PBS also operates a reimbursable work authorization program, which provides customer agencies with alterations and improvements in GSA space, above what is specified in base rental agreements.